-In this paper we present a tile-based, truly three-dimensional, display system with a reconfigurable display matrix.
-We develop the algorithms to model the discontinuous, tile-wise display surface to simulate the scene shape, and distort the scene image using an OpenGL texture mapping technique to create the correct projection onto the non-planar display surface.
-To manipulate the scene, we also develop a 16×8 set of linear motion controllers for our display matrix.
+In this paper we present a tile-based, three-dimensional, display system with a reconfigurable display matrix surface.
+Unlike the traditional displays which are typically planar, or piecewise planar in the case of the CAVE [4], our reconfigurable display is built out of a matrix of tiles.
+Each of these tiles can be repositioned to form a basic projected shape.
+Projected imagery fills in the details for a three dimensional view without the need for single person stereo.
+We develop the algorithms to model the discontinuous, tile-wise display surface to simulate the modeled scene shape, and warp the resulting scene imagery using an OpenGL texture mapping technique to create the correct projection onto the nonplanar display surface.
+To dynamically manipulate the scene, we also develop a set of linear motion controllers for our display matrix.

 The remainder of this paper is organized as follows.
-Section 2 examines related work in spatially immersive displays and true three-dimensional displays.
+Section 2 examines related work in spatially immersive displays and threedimensional displays.
 Section 3 describes the ideas and the implementation details of our rendering process.
 The algorithms for modeling the display surface and warping the scene image are provided.
 In section 4, we describe the servo-motor driver controls for the display matrix.
 In section 5, we present results and discuss the advantages and limitations of our 3D display.
 In section 6 we draw conclusions from our work.